pillow34/reddit-tui/README.md

 # reddit-tui

 A terminal Reddit browser written in Rust with background loading, a split-pane post reader, and keyboard-first navigation.
+Fully vibecoded.

 ## Features